History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 October started very difficult to Caparrós’ men.
-On 2 October the home match against Osasuna was lost (0-1), but included the Liga debut of young playmaker Iago, and thirteen days later the team was 1-3 down at home against strong FC Barcelona just after the break.
-Goals of Munitis and Rubén Castro still earned the Galicians a deserved draw after an intensive fight, but the team couldn't repeat this when on 23 October it was 2-0 down at Real Sociedad after just twenty-four minutes.
+On 2 October the home match against Osasuna was lost (0–1), but included the Liga debut of young playmaker Iago, and thirteen days later the team was 1–3 down at home against strong FC Barcelona just after the break.
+Goals of Munitis and Rubén Castro still earned the Galicians a deserved draw after an intensive fight, but the team could not repeat this when on 23 October it was 2–0 down at Real Sociedad after just twenty-four minutes.
 These results left Deportivo being twelfth, closer to the relegation spots (at four points) as to the first spot surprisingly occupied by Getafe (at seven points).
 Jorge Andrade limped off injured in the Barcelona match and would be out for a month.
 To the contrary, Scaloni had returned to the team in the match at Anoeta and also started the next four when Deportivo turned things around again.
 At home against Real Madrid (third in the table, but without Zidane, Ronaldo and Baptista) the unbeaten run against them since 1991 continued because of goals by the new signings: two by defender Juanma and one from De Guzmán.
 Four days later another team from the Spanish capital, second-placed Getafe, were beaten 1-0 thanks to a Tristán goal.
 The match at Málaga finished 1-1 because of a great equalizer of Valerón.
 Fourteen days after it another away match, at Racing de Santander, resulted in a 3–0 win and Deportivo occupying sixth place.

 Still, after the good results at on-third of the season, there were some unhappy faces in Depor's squad.
 Duscher and Scaloni remained having a somewhat difficult relationship with Caparrós.
 Duscher kept being related to foreign clubs.
 Scaloni openly defended the players whose contracts were going to run out in 2006 or 2007 and asked for negotiations.
 César and Juanma supported him.
-Lendoiro responded by saying that he didn't expect players to concern themselves with “managerial aspects of the club”.
+Lendoiro responded by saying that he did not expect players to concern themselves with “managerial aspects of the club”.
 Meanwhile, Tristán's game kept being unconvincing after the difficulties he had in the final seasons under Irureta.
-He scored four goals in the first twelve Liga matches, including one penalty, but on the pitch still wasn't the leader Caparrós wanted him to be.
+He scored four goals in the first twelve Liga matches, including one penalty, but on the pitch still was not the leader Caparrós wanted him to be.
 In the Cádiz match several weeks later, he was criticized by the Riazor crowd from the first minute even after having scored the only goal of the match.
 Finally, the smooth game of the earlier years had disappeared.
 Deportivo now more aimed at a physical game and scored a lot of their goals out of standard plays.